Mission Planner Configuration and Tuning¶

-You will see this menu item if the auto pilot is or is not connected. when disconnected, this will be the only item that is active.
+You will see this menu item if the autopilot is or is not connected. when disconnected, this will be the only active item.

 This is where you set up most of the options related to Mission Planner appearance and operation.
 Such things as enabling speech, where the logs are saved, the units of measure you want to use, etc.

 This is where you can set the 6 flight modes controlled by the flight mode channel.
 This channel defaults to RC channel 8 for Plane, and channel 5 for Copter and Rover, but can be re-assigned by the FLTMODE_CH parameter for Plane and Copter, and the MODE_CH for Rover.

 GeoFence (Copter only)¶

 This allows configuration of the various Fence/Exclusion Zone/Inclusion Zone parameters.
 The coordinates of these fences are setup and saved via the PLAN screen.
 For Plane and Rover, these associated fence parameter must be set manually via the Full Parameter Screen described below.